twistedtwig/AutoValidator/README.md

 ### TODO
- - [ ] allow two custom expressions on same prop as can't tell if its same expression or not.
- - [ ] custom expression error message string format options
+ - [ ] object validation does not always deal with custom expressions for the format string.
- - [ ] standard expression error message string format options
- - [ ] add option to pass in whole object of T to classValidator so that profile rules can use other properties to check validation
  - [ ] validating lists of simple types
  - [ ] add option to pass in a validationSpec object (TV) as well as the object to be validated.  this can mean that the user can define dynamic expressions in a profile (i.e. the params used can change dynamically during execution)
  - [ ] allow a dynamic object to be b used for validationSpec instead of TV, only apply that rule if a property has a value.